Modeling unsteady loads on wind-turbine blade sections from periodic structural oscillations and impinging gusts: Theoretical Model

 \section{Theoretical Model}

 To derive a model for the unsteady lift force on an airfoil undergoing periodic pitching and plunging motions in a periodic transverse gust, we follow the general approach of \citet{sears_systematic_1938}, \citet{von_karman_airfoil_1938}, and \citet{sears_aspects_1941}.
-We assume the flow is two-dimensional, incompressible, and inviscid, such that potential-flow modeling techniques may be employed, and model the wake of the airfoil as a smooth 2D sheet of shed vorticity.
-In brief, the linear nature of this modeling framework implies that the full problem can be modeled by a linear combination of the Sears and Theodorsen functions.
-To demonstrate the validity of this approach, as well as to serve as a resource for further generalizations of these analytical models for arbitrary disturbances, we present a brief overview of the derivation to directly demonstrate the linearity of the problem.
+We assume the flow is 2D, incompressible, and inviscid, such that potential-flow modeling techniques may be employed, and model the wake of the airfoil as a smooth 2D sheet of shed vorticity.

-\citet{von_karman_airfoil_1938} provide a general method for determining the unsteady lift on an airfoil if the vertical velocity at every point on the airfoil surface is known.
-The lift is given by the expression

-where $x$ is the nondimensional streamwise coordinate on the airfoil (in half-chords) and $\xi$ is the streamwise coordinate in the wake.
-The parameters $\gamma_0$, $\Gamma_0$, and $\gamma$ represent circulation contributions to the total lift from motions of the airfoil, the quasi-steady airfoil circulation, and the distribution of vorticity in the wake, respectively.
-The three components thus correspond to an added-mass force, a quasi-steady lift force, and the induced circulatory force from the wake.
-Since each of the lift contributions depends linearly on the circulation, in keeping with the potential-flow origins of the theoretical framework, Equation \ref{eqn:L_gamma} justifies the superposition of multiple disturbances by adding the relevant circulations.

-Both \citet{theodorsen_general_1934} and \citet{sears_aspects_1941} evaluate Equation \ref{eqn:L_gamma} for a pitching and plunging airfoil.
-Defining the pitch ($\theta$) and plunge ($h$) kinematics as small-amplitude sinusoidal perturbations referenced to the quarter-chord point (as shown in Figure \ref{fig:prob_statement}), i.e.

-the lift force can be written as a function of the pitch and plunge amplitudes ($\hat{\theta}$ and $\hat{h}$), the nondimensional pitch-axis location with respect to the mid-chord point ($a$, where $a=-1$ represents the leading edge), and the reduced frequency of the oscillations ($k_p$):
+Both \citet{theodorsen_general_1934} and \citet{sears_aspects_1941} evaluated the unsteady lift as derived by \citet{von_karman_airfoil_1938} for a pitching and plunging airfoil.
+Defining the pitch ($\theta$) and plunge ($h$) kinematics as small-amplitude sinusoidal perturbations referenced to the quarter-chord point (as shown in Figure \ref{fig:prob_statement}), i.e.\ $\theta(t) = -i\hat{\theta} e^{if_p t}$ and $h(t) = -i\hat{h} e^{if_p t}$, the lift force can be written as a function of the pitch and plunge amplitudes ($\hat{\theta}$ and $\hat{h}$), the nondimensional pitch-axis location with respect to the mid-chord point ($a$, where $a=-1$ represents the leading edge), and the reduced frequency of the oscillations ($k_p$):